IBMDevEnagageQuickLabs/katacoda-guides/getting-started-guide/step6.md

 Open Liberty supports a number of different server packages.
 The sample application currently generates a `usr` package that contains the servers and application to be extracted onto an Open Liberty installation.

-TInstead of creating a server package, you can generate a runnable JAR file that contains the application along with a server runtime.
+Instead of creating a server package, you can generate a runnable JAR file that contains the application along with a server runtime.
 This JAR file can then be run anywhere and deploy your application and server at the same time.
 To generate a runnable JAR file, override the `include` property:

 `mvn liberty:package -Dinclude=runnable`{{execute}}